getsentry/relay/docs/pii-config/selectors.md

 # PII Selectors

-Instead of `text` you have the possibility to select a region of the event using JSON-path-like syntax.
+You have the possibility to select a region of the event using JSON-path-like syntax.
 To delete a specific key in "Additional Data", you could for example use:

 ```json
 {